Where to Travel for Easter 2026

+Easter is one of those travel moments that feels special every year, and in 2026 it falls at just the right time for longer journeys, meaningful experiences, and memorable celebrations.
 Whether you want a sun-soaked beach escape, a culturally rich city break, or a tranquil nature retreat, this season offers something for every kind of traveller.

 The key to a great Easter trip is thoughtful planning.
 Popular destinations fill up early, and many experiences are seasonal.
 Knowing where to go, when to book, and what to consider ahead of time makes all the difference between a trip that feels rushed and one that feels just right.